Thorlabs/Motion_Control_Examples/Python/KCube/KDC101/README.md

 ## KDC101_Power_Meter_Insight_Code

-This example uses the Kinesis .NET library and the Python module 'pythonNET' A video showing the setup and programming can be found on [Youtube] (https://www.youtube.com/watch?v=VbcCDI6Z6go)
+This example uses the Kinesis .NET library and the Python module 'pythonNET' A video showing the setup and programming can be found on https://www.youtube.com/watch?v=VbcCDI6Z6go